mediasmart/site-product/privacy/index.md

 **For Android devices with OS 2.2 and up and Google Play Services version 4.0 and up**: Open your Google Settings app > Ads > Enable “Opt out of interest-based advertising” If you’ve turned on Limit Ad Tracking on your iOS device or the Opt out of interest-based ads on your Android device, you can restore interest-based ads by turning the settings off.

-When you opt out, you may still see the same number of ads on your mobile device; however, these ads may be less relevant because they won’t be based on your interests, neither ads bought with our platform, nor with any other platform.
-We may continue to serve you ads based on other non-personal information, such as ads related to the content of the application you are using.
+When you opt out, you may still see the same number of Ads on your mobile device; however, these ads may be less relevant because they won’t be based on your interests, neither Ads bought with our platform, nor with any other platform.
+We may continue to serve you Ads based on other non-personal information, such as ads related to the content of the application you are using.

 ### How you can access and update your information